MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Researchers now have the option of enabling Research Mode on their HoloLens devices to access all of these external facing raw image sensors streams.
 Research Mode for HoloLens 2 also provides access to the accelerometer, gyroscope, and magnetometer readings.
 To protect users’ privacy, raw eye-tracking camera images are not available through Research Mode, but eye-gaze direction  is available through existing APIs.

 Check out the [Research Mode documentation](https://docs.microsoft.com/windows/mixed-reality/research-mode) for further technical details.

+### Recording length increased
+Due to customer feedback we’ve increased the recording length of [mixed reality captures](holographic-photos-and-videos.md).
+Mixed reality captures will no longer be limited to 5 minutes by default but instead will calculate the maximum recording length based on available disk space.
+The device will estimate the max video recording duration based on available disk space up to 80% of the total disk space.

+> [!NOTE]
+> The HoloLens will use default video recording length (5 minutes) if one of the following occurs:
+> -	The estimated max recording duration is smaller than the default 5 mins.
+> -	The available disk space is less than 20% of the total disk space.

+This information can be found again [here](holographic-photos-and-videos.md#maximum-recording-length).

 ### Improvements and fixes in the update:
 - Updated policy to disable enumeration of USB functions through MDM for NCM for AllowUsbConnection.